To enhance the comfort of patients at Tallahassee Memorial through the efforts of volunteers by:

 Each semester, TMH selects 100 college students to volunteer in areas such as Rehabilitation, Transportation, Adult Day Care, NeuroScience Center, Pediatric Playroom, Pharmacy and other patient care areas as needed.
 College volunteers should plan to volunteer one 4-hour shift per week.
 Screening fees apply to this program.

 Every March, TMH selects up to 80 teen volunteers for our summer program that runs June-August.
 Teen volunteers must be 14-17 or entering 9th – 12th grade.
 Teens volunteer in the gift shops, Receiving, mail cart, magazine cart, Child Care Center, Adult Day Care, Dietary, and other areas as needed.
 Screening fees apply to this program.

 The Tallahassee Memorial Animal Therapy Program is a highly-visible and valuable community and regional asset that serves the spectrum of Leon County and the Big Bend.
 The program’s nationally-registered and trained animal therapy volunteer teams visit hospitals, hospices and centers for long-term care, assisted living rehabilitation and adult day care.
 Public schools, libraries, bookstores and even courthouses also benefit from animal therapy team visits.
 This program requires specific training for both animal and handler.
 Learn more about the Animal Therapy Program.
 Learn more about Animal Therapy

 Spiritual Care Volunteers

 Meeting the spiritual needs of patients and families is a priority at TMH.
-Spiritual care volunteers visit patients by request only and offer support and counseling.
-These volunteers must meet the criteria established by the Pastoral Care department at TMH.
+Spiritual Care Volunteers visit new patients within 24 hours of admittance unless the patient has requested otherwise.
+They offer spiritual support and comfort, as well as providing prayer and literature when requested.
+These volunteers must meet the criteria established by the Spiritual Care & CPE Department at TMH.